Fadel0202/repliclust/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-High-Level Synthetic Data Generation with Data Set Archetypes
+Natural Language-Based Synthetic Data Generation for Cluster Analysis
 =================================================================

 **repliclust** is a Python package for generating synthetic datasets with clusters based on **high-level descriptions**.
 Instead of manually setting low-level parameters like cluster centroids or covariance matrices, you can simply describe the desired characteristics of your data, and **repliclust** will automatically generate datasets that match those specifications.